ray-project/ray/doc/source/ray-overview/installation.rst

 .. note::

   ..
-If changes are made to the list of wheel links below, ensure `get_wheel_filename()` in  `https://github.com/ray-project/ray/blob/master/python/ray/_private/utils.py` are up to date.
+If you change the list of wheel links below, remember to update `get_wheel_filename()` in  `https://github.com/ray-project/ray/blob/master/python/ray/_private/utils.py`.

   Python 3.11 support is experimental.